US-based Internships

 Mallory St. Claire

-Mallory worked with Habitat for Humanity International, Terwilliger Center for Innovation in Shelter as a Market Systems Intern her entire graduate school career.
-She provided a lot of general support to the market systems HQ team, but mainly worked on drafting and editing different knowledge products (reports, etc.) that the team produced.
+Mallory worked at Habitat for Humanity International, Terwilliger Center for Innovation in Shelter as a Market Systems Intern.
+In that role, she provided general support to the market systems HQ team and wrote and editing different knowledge products (reports, etc.) produced by the team.
 Mallory also helped them set up and roll out their market systems database, which is going to collect quantitative indicators around monitoring and results measurement for our different market systems programs worldwide.
 A big highlight of the internship was attending the SEEP conference in Washington D.C. last year with the team when she attended many sessions around market systems, economic development, and MEAL; you can read more about the experience here.

 Carter Center - Democracy ProgramTheCarterCenter.jpg